 Another amazing feature is the weekly guided study system.
 You go through sections of material over a 10 week guided plan, culminating in the final exam in week 10.

-These guides have section specific quizzes, audio, and video lectures as well as textbook study recommendations.
+These guides have section specific quizzes, audio and video lectures, and textbook study recommendations.

 Online Student Support